mrodozov/opencloud/docs/adr/groupware/0003-groupware-resource-linking.md

 Which semantic and technical approach to take in order to provide strong integration of the various products and capabilities of OpenCloud, OpenTalk, and potentially other products as well?

+## Decision Drivers

+* a strong integration that allows users to access resources and relationships without having to switch views, which translates into a "mental switch" as well
+* an innovative approach that differs from the traditional way groupware applications have been designed in the past
+* TODO more decision drivers from PM
+* a model that is open and generic enough to integrate many different types of resources and relationships
+* a model that allows for independent and incremental upgrades to the resources and relationships that can be contributed by each service

 ## Considered Options

 * resource linking